Mean-field optimal control with stochastic leaders: Application to the noisy Hegselmann-Krause model

 and the associated cost for the mean-field control problem is

 To solve the discretised PDE/SDE system, that in general is given by \eqref{eq:Disc_PDE}, we use the numerical scheme for non-linear Fokker-Planck equations introduced in \cite{Pareschi2018}.
-This scheme is second order accurate and preserves non-negativity if the step-sizes of the time $\Delta t$ and spatial $\Delta x$ discretisations are chosen such that
+This scheme is second order accurate in space and first order accurate in time (cf.~\cite{duan2021structure}); if the PDE/SDE system is considered an approximation of the $N$-particle system, another $\mathcal{Q}(N^{-1/2})$ error for the approximation of the PDE solution by the empirical measure comes into play \cite{bossy1996convergence}.
+The finite-difference scheme of \cite{Pareschi2018} preserves non-negativity if the step-sizes of the time $\Delta t$ and spatial $\Delta x$ discretisations are chosen such that

 As the state space of particle system in the previous subsection was selected to be the unit torus, the domain of the PDE is $[0,1]$ with periodic boundary conditions.
 We discretise this spatial domain into $n=64$ evenly spaced points.
 As discussed at the end of Section \ref{sec:MFLcontrol} the ODEs of the discretised PDE are coupled to the SDE of the leader allowing us to apply the same method as in the finite particle case to solve the optimal control problem.
 We again restrict ourselves to controls which are piecewise constant in time.